 We are one of the leading green coffee origin exporters in the world.
 This puts us in a good position to leverage our ground strengths to enhance the livelihood of farmers and their families through well-founded sustainability initiatives.

-All plantations undergo an immediate environmental survey and social mapping of the estates surrounding areas and a full ESIA by an independent consultant, which are then incorporated into hydrological and cultivation models to minimise impact on river ecosystems, conserve biodiversity and rebuild soil health as well as identify opportunities to support surrounding communities.
-In Zambia’s Northern Coffee Corporation Ltd. (NCCL) plantation, 1,400 hectares of conservation areas protected and we are working with international NGO SNV to develop a local school and support surrounding communities, including through health and sanitation projects.
+This code applies to Olam-managed plantations, concessions & farms.
+All plantations undergo an immediate environmental survey and social mapping of the estates’ surrounding areas and a full ESIA by an independent consultant, which are then incorporated into hydrological and cultivation models to minimise the impact on river ecosystems, conserve biodiversity and rebuild soil health as well as identify opportunities to support surrounding communities here.

-Ultimately, we believe that the most meaningful and impactful social development projects are those that foster a sense of ownership from the communities.
-In our coffee plantations we have set up a communication platform in each community headed by the Village Development Committee where priorities of development are debated among villagers who decide their own social development agenda.
+Ultimately, we believe that the most meaningful and impactful social development projects are those that foster a sense of ownership from the communities within our plantations or through the implementation of sustainable projects.

 The Olam Farmer Information System (OFIS) has been rolled out for coffee.
 To date, we have registered more than 2,000 farmers covering over 2,500 hectares.
 OFIS promotes greater traceability and transparency with our partners, who can have access to their farm base here.